lainovic/navcat/README.md

 ### Color Highlighting

-The tool uses different colors to highlight various types of messages:
+The tool uses different colors to highlight various types of messages.
+When multiple highlights could apply to the same text, the following priority order is used:

+> **Note on Highlight Priority**
+>
+> 1. Red (Bold) - Highest priority
+> 2. Yellow - Second priority
+> 3. Green (Bold) - Third priority
+> 4. Custom highlights - Lowest priority
+>
+> When multiple matches have the same priority, the last match in the sequence is used.
+This means that the order in which words are added to highlight rules can affect which highlight is applied when multiple words could match the same text.

 #### Log Levels
 - ERROR (E): Red